NE204-Fall2018/NE204-Fall2018.github.io/content/pages/overview.md

 ### Course Policies

 #### Academic Integrity
-All papers and reports submitted by students is presumed to be their own original work that has not been previously submitted for credit in another course.
+All papers and reports submitted by students are presumed to be their own original work that has not been previously submitted for credit in another course.
 Evaluation of the assigned readings are based on the honor system.